 Whether you are preparing for your first child or fifth, its completely expected to feel stress or anxiety during pregnancy.
-You're probably wondering how will you manage your daily life in the coming months.
-When you are extra tired, nauseous from morning sickness, or dealing with the myriad of other life stressors that can pile on.
+You're probably wondering how you will manage your daily life in the coming months.
+Anxiety during pregnancy is exacerbated when you are extra tired, nauseous from morning sickness, or dealing with the myriad of other life stressors that can pile on.
 Staying organized and crossing items off your to-do list is a struggle for many in the best of times!
 Here are some “baby steps” towards feeling better and lessening anxiety during pregnancy.

-	Make sure you are taking high quality prenatal vitamins, drinking plenty of water, and eating a healthy diet.
+The first steps in managing anxiety during pregnancy are to make sure you are taking care of your health.
+Focus your efforts on taking a high-quality prenatal vitamin, drinking plenty of water, and eating a healthy diet.
 Talk to your doctor about your morning sickness symptoms and what you still need to be getting nutrition-wise.

 Get at LEAST 8-10 hours of sleep a night.
 There is no shame in going to bed early.
 You may feel especially tired during the first and third trimester.
 Hormonal changes, nausea and physical discomfort may contribute to this excessive sleepiness.
 Turn off the phone and technology around 10pm (or earlier) and try to get in good sleep hygiene habits.

 Make an effort to get some form of light exercise every day, even if its just taking a walk around the block or going for a swim.
 Exercise is so critical to wellbeing; do whatever you can to get a little in.